Did you know the famous Rike’s Christmas window displays in the Schuster Center's Wintergarden originated in New York City?

 When the complex that housed Rikes was eventually razed in November of 1999 many of the little figures of the display were placed in storage in an empty store.
 Eventually, some of the badly deteriorated figures were purchased by Downtown Dayton Partnership, donated and restored.

-Fast forward to 2019, the iconic windows got a makeover this year when Oakwood native Adam Koch saw a campaign to revamp the holiday windows in the Dayton Daily News.
-Now based in Brooklyn, Koch contacted the Victoria Theatre Association offering his design services.
+Fast forward to 2019, the iconic windows got a makeover when Oakwood native Adam Koch saw a campaign to revamp the holiday windows in the Dayton Daily News.
+Now based in Brooklyn, Koch contacted the Victoria Theatre Association (now Dayton Live) offering his design services.

 The result is the addition of four new whimsical holiday scenes: “Woodland Forest,” “Silent Night,” “Snow Day” and “Christmastime.”
-The new windows still have the elves and animals from the original Rikes windows, as well as new elves recently discovered and donated to Victoria Theatre Association.
+The new windows still have the elves and animals from the original Rikes windows, as well as new elves recently discovered and donated.

 “I live in New York now, but as a kid, one of the most exciting parts about Christmas in Dayton was pressing my face against the glass downtown at Rike’s to see that wonderful blend of theater, puppets, music and animatronics.
 I loved those windows!” said Koch.